Submit Article

 How Did the Court Analyse the Issues?

-On the issue of the burden of proof, the court held that the burden rested on Korbett to show that the profits it obtained were not ones for which it should account.
-The court relied on the principle established in the case of Murad and another v Al-Saraj and another, which states that on the taking of an account, the court lays the burden on the defaulting fiduciary to show that the profit is not one for which they should account.
+The court began by addressing the fundamental question of the burden of proof.
+Korbett argued that the plaintiffs bore the burden of proving that the sums received (such as the GTSS payments) were indeed profits of the trust.
+The court rejected this, relying on the English Court of Appeal decision in Murad and another v Al-Saraj and another [2005] All ER (D) 503 (Jul).
+The court noted at [17] that for policy reasons, "on the taking of an account, the court lays the burden on the defaulting fiduciary to show that the profit is not one for which he should account."

 What Was the Outcome?